sirfrank96/sports-keypoints/README.md

 ### Alternatives To Docker

-If you do no not want to run Docker (overhead too large or running too slowly), you can run sports-keypoints without docker.
+If you do no not want to run Docker (overhead too large, running too slowly, or want to more easily test locally), you can run sports-keypoints without docker.

 Prerequisites:
 * MongoDb (<https://www.mongodb.com/docs/manual/installation/>)